CrainDavis/WorkoutTracker/README.md

 ---

 ## Usage:
-To use the application, to [this link](https://whispering-tundra-66062.herokuapp.com/).
+To use the application, go to [this link](https://whispering-tundra-66062.herokuapp.com/).

-How to use this application (if you are using it for the first time):
+How to use this application if you are using it for the first time:

 * __step 1:__ On the Home Page, click the green "New Workout" button.
 ![home page 1](readme-imgs/homepage-start.png)

-* __step 2:__ You will be taken to the Exercise Page, where you will first need to select what type of exercise to add to today's workout (options are "resistance" or "cardio").
+* __step 2:__ You will be taken to the Exercise Page, where you will first need to select what type of exercise to add to today's workout; the options are "resistance" or "cardio".
 ![exercise page 1](readme-imgs/exercisepage-main.png)

 * __step 3:__ Fill in additional exercise information.
 If you choose to do a "cardio" exercise, you will need to fill in the name, distance, and duration of the exercise.
 If you choose "resistance", you will be asked to enter the exercise's name, weight, sets, reps, and duration.